Skip to main content

 A: Our online LL.M. curriculum is aligned with the current legal education requirements for California Bar admission.
 Students may review the California Bar's legal education requirements for foreign educated applicants here.
 Our Online LL.M. consists of 30 credits (including Professional Responsibility and Bar-tested subjects).
 All courses in the online curriculum focus on domestic U.S. law.
 University of Dayton School of Law cannot guarantee bar eligibility.
 It is the responsibility of students to contact the state bar directly where they seek admission and evaluate their individual eligibility.

 A: Bar admission is determined on a state by state basis.
-Washington administers the Uniform Bar Exam.
-You may learn more about the Uniform Bar Examination and portability here.
+D.C. and Washington administer the Uniform Bar Exam.
+You may learn more about the Uniform Bar Examination and portability.
 University of Dayton School of Law cannot guarantee bar eligibility.
 It is the responsibility of students to contact the state bar directly where they seek admission and evaluate their individual eligibility.

 A: University of Dayton School of Law is accredited by the American Bar Association (ABA).
 This online LL.M. degree, with accompanying U.S. Legal Practice Certificate, focuses on U.S. law and the U.S. legal system.
 Earning the degree will demonstrate your knowledge and understanding of U.S. law and the U.S. legal system.
 This knowledge will help you – whether in law practice in the U.S. or handling U.S. legal matters overseas.
 University of Dayton School of Law’s Career Services Office is available to work one-on-one with online LL.M. students and help them explore their career opportunities.
 As an Online LL.M. student, you will be joining the University of Dayton alumni network.
 Finally, this LL.M. degree may help you meet eligibility requirements for bar admission in certain states.

-A: Obtaining bar admission in Washington State or California will allow you to practice law as a licensed attorney in that state.
+A: Obtaining bar admission in D.C., Washington State or California will allow you to practice law as a licensed attorney in that jurisdiction.
 In addition, even if you do not live in one of these states, you may be able to practice in a field of exclusively federal law, such as Immigration Law.
 You may also be considered for in-house or corporate counsel opportunities, as many simply require bar admission in any U.S. jurisdiction.
 This additional graduate legal degree may also help your resume or curriculum vitae stand out to prospective employers in non-traditional law related careers (such as compliance, risk management, alternative dispute resolution/mediation, IP/patents, international trade, etc.).

 A: Yes, University of Dayton School of Law’s Career Services Office is available to work one-on-one with online LL.M. students.
-You may learn more about this and meet Assistant Dean and Director of Dayton Law's Career Services Office, Tim Swensen, by viewing a recent webinar.
+You may learn more about this and meet Assistant Dean and Director of Dayton Law's Career Services Office, Tim Swensen, by viewing a past webinar.

 Admissions Process, Tuition and Financial Aid